What Are The Benefits Of Marriage Therapy?

-Your spouse may have no more idea of how to deal with your intense emotions than you do, and you may not know how to deal with theirs.
-When you're in marriage counseling, though, you can develop strategies for dealing with each other's painful emotions and helping each other accept and move past them.
+Your spouse may not have any more idea of how to deal with your intense emotions than you do, and you may not know how to deal with theirs.
+When you're in marriage counseling, you can develop strategies for dealing with each other's painful emotions and helping each other accept and move past them.

 Learn To Resolve Conflicts As They Happen